mlua-rs/mlua/README.md

 [Benchmarks]: https://github.com/khvzak/script-bench-rs
 [FAQ]: FAQ.md

+> Please see the [v0.8](https://github.com/khvzak/mlua/tree/v0.8) branch for the versions of `mlua` released to crates.io.

 `mlua` is bindings to [Lua](https://www.lua.org) programming language for Rust with a goal to provide _safe_ (as far as it's possible), high level, easy to use, practical and flexible API.